createcandle/configuration-files/boot/readme.txt

 candle_swap_enabled.txt 	# On lower memory systems (Pi Zero 2) this file indicates that on the first run the swap file was enabled.
 Normally swap is disabled. candle_first_run_complete.txt 	# This file appears after the first boot.
-It indicates that a new machine ID and new SSH keys were generated. candle_hardware_clock.txt 	# This file is present if the hardware clock module is detected and enabled.
+It indicates that a new machine ID and new SSH keys were generated. candle_hardware_clock.txt 	# This file is present if the hardware clock module is detected and enabled. candle_has_4th_partition.txt	# Indicates a Candle controller with an additional fourth (rescue) partition.

 # FAILURE INDICATORS
 candle_log.txt 			# Upgrade processes and commands you give may output status and errors into this file.